Talk to an Expert

 • Bank Account details (Bank branch, account No. and IFSC/RTGS number)

-• Details of dependents and employer's certificate of working for 90 days as construction worker and nomination form
+• Details of dependents and employer's certificate of working for 90 days as a construction worker and nomination form

-BOCW Registration Procedure
+BOCW Act Registration Procedure

 • Employer who wants to get BOCW Registration needs to register on the central BOCW web portal.
-To register, you are required to create a login id using a valid Email Id.
-Once the login id is created, the password Details will be sent to the User's registered email ID and Mobile number.
+To register, you are required to create a login ID using a valid Email ID.
+Once the login ID is created, the password Details will be sent to the User's registered email ID and Mobile number.

 • Basic Information Performa (BIP) is required to be filled on the portal in which all information about the Establishment like address of the organization, workers details, details of occupier /employer, construction details & Declaration are needed.